Call to speak with our helpful office staff9 a.m. to 5 p.m. Monday–Friday, or complete a contact form anytime.

 Your hip is a ball-and-socket joint.
 The femoral head is the ball and the acetabulum is the socket.
 Hip impingement, also known as femoral acetabular impingement (FAI), is the abnormal friction that occurs between the femoral head and the acetabular rim.
 The friction can result in cartilage tears and hip labral tears.
 When it is not treated, FAI can lead to the bones rubbing together, eventually leading to osteoarthritis.

 Kayal Orthopaedic Center in Bergen County, NJ, is proud to have Dr. Victor Ortiz, a highly respected expert in hip preservation, serving as our chief of hip services.
-Dr. Ortiz, along with Dr. Robert A. Kayal, founder and CEO of Kayal Orthopaedic Center, use innovative hip preservation treatments and therapies to fix hip impingement and other hip-related problems, including osteoporosis and sports injuries.
+Dr. Ortiz, along with Dr. Robert A. Kayal, founder and CEO, use innovative hip preservation treatments and therapies to fix hip impingement and other hip-related problems, including osteoporosis and sports injuries.

 Reduce your risk.